 and in such a way that all significant activities concerning the manufacture of

 medicinal products are traceable.
 They should be retained for at least one year

 after the expiry date of the finished product.

-Data may be recorded by electronic data processing
+Data; in accordance with 21 CFR Part 211 legislation may be recorded by electronic data processing

 systems, photographic or other reliable means, but detailed procedures relating